lukasz-ciskowski/lm-transport/README.md

 ## Setup

+To run the application you at first need any **SQL server** running.
+To setup a database run:

+    sql/migration.sql

 In order to run the application in developer mode you need to have docker installed in your system.
 In the root directory you need to insert in your console: